All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Beyond 12 months: Weight stabilizes at the new set point.
 Metabolic benefits persist with continued use.
 Your physician will reassess dosing and overall treatment goals.

 1. Schedule a telehealth consultation at FormBlends.com.
-You will meet with a licensed physician who has experience with older adult patients.
+You'll meet with a licensed physician who has experience with older adult patients.

 2. Bring your full medication list.
 Include all prescriptions, over-the-counter medications, and supplements.
-This allows your physician to check for interactions and optimize your treatment plan.
+This allows your physician to check for interactions and improve your treatment plan.

 3. Discuss your health goals.
 Weight loss targets, mobility improvements, metabolic health, and quality of life goals all factor into your personalized plan.